You have Successfully logged In !

 As Oxagon takes shape, it stands as a testament to Saudi Arabia's forward-thinking approach to blending advanced technology with sustainable urban planning.
 However, the Neom project continues to face scrutiny over sustainability practices and the impacts on local communities, highlighting the challenges of undertaking such transformative developments.

-Lemon Tree Hotels Limited has announced the signing of two n...
+ITC Hotels Limited (ITCHL) has announced the opening of Fort...

 By Manu Vardhan Kannan